-Leave of Absence for Parental Responsibilities
+Family Leave of Absence

-A student who is making satisfactory progress toward his/her degree requirements and wishes to, or must, interrupt study temporarily for reasons of pregnancy, maternity or paternity care, may be granted a leave of absence for parental responsibilities.
+A student who is making satisfactory progress toward his/her degree requirements and wishes to, or must, interrupt study temporarily for reasons of pregnancy, maternity or paternity care, or care for a family member, may be granted a family leave of absence.
 Any student planning to have or care for a child is encouraged to meet with the Associate Dean for Research and Graduate Studies to discuss leaves and other short-term arrangements.
 For many students short-term arrangements, rather than a leave of absence, are possible.
 A student who is making satisfactory progress toward his/her degree requirements is eligible for a leave of absence for parental responsibilities any time after matriculation.